mar9000/ecmascript4mps/README.md

 ## Try it out

   * clone the github project.
-  * install MPS version 3.2.1 .
+  * install MPS version 3.3 .
   * open the project with MPS.
   * rebuild the project.
   * the *sandbox* solution contains a complete javascript example I use to test the language and the generation to text.

+## An EcmaScript4MPS plugin

+To get a pre-prepared and packaged ecmaScript4mps language you can install the [IDEA/MPS plugin](https://plugins.jetbrains.com/plugin/8199?pr=) in either IntelliJ IDEA or MPS and start using the language right-away.

 ## Future improvements